BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 - Create a chat button for code to be generated and embedded into an HTML webpage for your users(you will select your queue created previously & omni-channel
 ![test](https://github.com/bmguillo/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent_AgentAssist/blob/master/img/chatbuttoncode.png)

+### Part 2 - Creation of a HTML Page to test SalesForce Deployment/Chat Button code (transfers to live agent)

+- Paste both the chat deployment code and chat button code into an empty html file (text/html editor) use an existing website and embed
+- Edit the following from the file:  change from <!-- Online Chat Content --> to <"ONLINE"> and <!-- Offline Chat Content --> to <"ONLINE">

-### Part 2 - Watson Assistant Web Chat setup into your website
+### Part 3 - Watson Assistant Web Chat setup into your website
 - Provision an instance of Watson Assistant Plus

 - Create Assistant or Choose Assistant you want to set up the integration with